-The goal of this blog post is to summarize our study, and do a bit of science translation of our core findings.
-Click on the figures for higher resolution versions, or navigate to our repository for vector graphics.
+The goal of this blog post is to summarize our recent study on COVID-19 and student mental health, and do a bit of science translation of our core findings.
+You can find the paper accepted in Clinical Psychological Science here, and all data, code, measures, codebooks, and all other relevant material here.
+Click on the figures below for higher resolution versions, or navigate to our repository for vector graphics.

 1. The setup: novel coronavirus in the Netherlands, March 2020